hexive/sunpaper/README.md

 Sunpaper is a small utility to change wallpaper based around your local sunrise and sunset times.

-It works with several modified [dynamic themes](#wallpaper-previews) to change your wallpaper 8 times throughout the day depending on the position of the sun at your location and time of year.
+It works with several modified [dynamic themes](#wallpaper-previews) to move through 8 images throughout the day depending on the position of the sun at your location and time of year.

+Compatible with any linux distribution and window manager (X or wayland).

 ![Screenshot](screenshots/screenshot.jpg)